CyanogenMod/android_frameworks_compile_slang/README.rst

 2. Basic Reflection: Export Variables and Functions
 ---------------------------------------------------

-llvm-rs-cc automatically export the "externalizable and defined" functions and variables to Android's Java side.
+llvm-rs-cc automatically exports the "externalizable and defined" functions and variables to Android's Java side.
 That is, scripts are accessible from Java.